-40 Setting up Mapbox tool to use the modified query from the backend, the active dataset, and the visualization configuration from the user to visualize in the way the user wants 30 Testing visualization parts individually and checking that it integrates with the other front end modules correctly and effectively 10 Create backend request receivers for Authenticating user signin and creating new users.
+Visualization Engine 40 Setting up Mapbox tool to use the modified query from the backend, the active dataset, and the visualization configuration from the user to visualize in the way the user wants Visualization Testing 30 Testing visualization parts individually and checking that it integrates with the other front end modules correctly and effectively Authenticate/signup 10 Create backend request receivers for Authenticating user signin and creating new users.
 Create a MySQL database.
-20 Receives new datasets from the front end and sends them to the query engine to be stored in the database.
-20 Receives dataset request from user and sends info to query engine to get dataset.
+Commits to Database 20 Receives new datasets from the front end and sends them to the query engine to be stored in the database.
+Manage Users Datasets 20 Receives dataset request from user and sends info t query engine to get dataset.
 Sends chosen dataset from users database, and receives user updated datasets from the front end and sends them to the query engine to update dataset in database.
-20 Test that all Receiving and Sending from the front end is working as required and will work with the front end.
-25 Takes received query from front end and sends to query engine for saving to database and use in the algorithms.
-25 Saves received data to MySQL. returns requested info from MySQL database.
-20 Test that query modules work together and with all connected modules 40 Uses user selected algorithm to ready query for visualization.
-40 Packages algorithm output to be sent to Visualization in front end 25 Tests that all algorithms in backend works with query options from the front end 30 10 20 20 20 25 25 20 40 40
+Dataset Testing 20 Test that all Receiving and Sending from the front end is working as required and will work with the front end.
+Query Endpoints 25 Takes received query from front end and sends to query engine for saving to database and use in the algorithms.
+Query Engine 25 Saves received data to MySQL. returns requested info from MySQL database.
+Query Testing 20 Test that query modules work together and with all connected modules Whereabout Algorithms 40 Uses user selected algorithm to ready query for visualization.
+Packager 40 Packages algorithm output to be sent to Visualization in front end Algorithm Testing 25 Tests that all algorithms in backend works with query options from the front end